shashkat/shashkat/README.md

 - 👯 I’m looking to collaborate on any project related to Computational Biology
 - 💬 Ask me about whatever you think I can help you with
 - 📫 How to reach me: shashanksk31@gmail.com or shashkat@iitk.ac.in (I dont know how long the latter will last)
-- ⚡ Fun fact: The hand is slowly killing the king

 **shashkat/shashkat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.